Difference Between Leadership and Management Styles

 - Leaders deal with change

 I’m not sure the above list couldn’t also be claimed by managers.
 Although there is some sense in this list, it’s not always the case.
+For instance, Managers have to motivate people too, if they want to see a high performance.

 Factors Associated with Management